liatrio/csuc-workshop/docs/first-repo.md

 ## Checkpoint: What Did You Just Do?

-Take a moment to answer these questions with the people around you and a facilitator (this is not a test or a quiz - ask questions and take shots, no right or wrong answers):
+Take a moment to answer these questions with the people around you and a facilitator (this is not a test or a quiz, ask questions and take shots, no right or wrong answers):

 1. **What's the advantage of creating a GitHub repository first?**
 2. **What's the difference between `git add` and `git commit`?**